SetupCoding/got-houses/README.md

 Install `http-server` using the following command: `npm i -g http-server`.

-Run `http-server dist/got-houses` and navigate to `http://localhost:8080/`.
+Run `http-server -p 8080 dist/got-houses` and navigate to `http://localhost:8080/`.